clauBv23/my-confidential/README.md

 ###  Interacting with Contracts

-To interact with the deployed contracts:
+There is no UI for the project due to time constraints.
+Instead, you can interact with the deployed contracts using the provided interactive script:

+1. Install all needed packages:
 ```bash
 pnpm install
 ```